everywhere-computer/docs/src/content/docs/homestar/configuration.md

 ]
 ```

-The `EXTERNAL-ADDRESS` is an externally reachable address for the node.
-This address could be a public IP address or a local network address like `192.168.1.x`. `RENDEZVOUS-SERVER-ADDRESS` is the address of the rendezvous server.
+The `EXTERNAL-ADDRESS` is an externally reachable address for the node. `RENDEZVOUS-SERVER-ADDRESS` is the address of the rendezvous server.

 A node makes discovery requests by adding a rendezvous server to its `node_addresses`.